EiNSTeiN-/roadrunner-filament-sensor/README.md

 The sensor will heat up the extruder heater to the specified temperature, extrude some filament, and print some stats.
 Make sure to specify a speed setting low enough to avoid overrunning your hotend, otherwise the rotation_distance will be wrong!

+Adjust the rotation distance until the reported range is acceptable for your setup, for example ±0.3mm seems like a good range for my own printer.
+While the sensor is high precision, its accuracy and repeatability over multiple readings can be affected by real world factors such as springiness in the PTFE tube, the attachement of the sensor to the body of the extruder, etc.

 ![Preview](images/example_rotation_distance.png)

 ##### Max flow calibration